 Researchers have also developed models which will help oncologists understand the influence of driver mutations (mutations which promote cancer development) have on the initiation and development of gliomas.
 These models suggested that the simultaneous activation of certain molecular pathways a in a cell triggered initiation and produced dense low-grade gliomas which progressed quickly to glioblastoma multiforme.

 Understanding that brain cancers survival rates are low with a majority of patients not crossing the five year period from the time of diagnosis, researchers and oncologists are continuously identifying new brain cancer treatment methods.
 As technology advances, treatment methods are keeping pace with newer radiology and chemotherapy methods being developed.
 Oncologists are also experimenting with new techniques for surgeries.
 Reputed institutes like the Indian Institute of Science in Bangalore, Tata Memorial Centre in Bombay, Indian Institute of Technology, Chennai among others are also making significant progress in developing new methods of treating brain cancers like molecular and gene therapy.

-In spite of so many advancements in treatment, there is still no permanent solution to brain cancers, though a patient’s life can be prolonged for at least a few months.
-As an industry though, researchers and oncologists are taking advantage of this information and working to develop immune cells with different tumour targeting proteins.
+In spite of so many advancements in brain tumor treatment, there is still no permanent solution to brain cancers, though a patient’s life can be prolonged for at least a few months.
+As an industry though, researchers and cancer specialists are taking advantage of this information and working to develop immune cells with different tumour targeting proteins.
 These cells will also be specific to different cancers and are the future of precision medicine being applied to control cancer.